Ecuador car rental is available and becoming more and more popular. Major cities like Quito, Guayaquil and Cuenca have several options.

 There are at least five major car rental companies functioning in Ecuador.
 They offer airport pickup in most cases.
 Of the five that I know of, only three have decent websites, which show vehicle options and allow you to reserve your car before heading to Ecuador.

-Simon Car Rental has some great reviews from customers.
+Simon Car Rental has some great reviews from customers, including us.
+My dad has rented from several different agencies, but Simon Car Rental was by far the cheapest.
 Their website is easy to use and gives some good information.

-If your looking for a well known company try Avis, Hertz or Budget.
+If you're looking for a well known company try Avis, Hertz or Budget.

 You must be 25 to rent a car in Ecuador and have a credit card and valid drivers license.
 Rates range from $15 (US) dollars a day to over $100 a day, depending on the vehicle you choose.
 Ask about insurance and unlimited kilometers.
 Check for any damage before leaving with the car and make sure the car comes with an aired up spare tire and jack.